Looking for SCE 2023 Solar Application Processing Data?

 Setting your home up with solar technology can reduce your energy bill and your carbon footprint.
 We have the information and resources to help you get started.

-You can save money in upfront costs by taking simple efficiency measures—like swapping old incandescent lighting for CFL or LED bulbs—to reduce your overall use.
+You can save money on energy by taking simple efficiency measures—like swapping old incandescent lighting for CFL or LED bulbs—to reduce your overall use.

 A qualified, licensed solar contractor will provide you with a free home evaluation and comprehensive quote.
 Obtain and compare multiple bids before beginning.

 How: If you can, get referrals from friends and neighbors.
-Search for eligible solar contractors using the California Solar Initiative (CSI) database.
+Search for active solar contractors in your area by using the California DG Stats Search tool.

-Another great resource can be found in the solar section of SCE’s Marketplace; an easy-to-use, one-stop shopping service; offering customers a reliable resource to search solar vendors, compare prices of rooftop solar systems, finance options, and receive the benefit of having multiple vendors bid for their business.
+Another great resource is the SCE Solar Marketplace, an easy-to-use, one-stop shopping service; offering customers a reliable resource to search solar vendors, compare prices of rooftop solar systems, finance options, and receive the benefit of having multiple vendors bid for their business.

 Who: Your contractor